axibase/atsd/forecasting/README.md

   ![](./resources/forecasts_14.png)

-- **Show Meta**
+* **Show Meta**

    This option displays values of the main settings by which this forecast is calculated.

    ![](./resources/forecasts_16.png)

    Metadata is stored with the forecast.
-Collection interval is an interval within the real data were extracted to build the forecast.
+Collection interval is an interval within the real data extracted to build the forecast.

 Split button on the **Data > Forecasts** page can be used to specify [Exceptions](calendar_exceptions_testing.md#exceptions) and perform [Testing](calendar_exceptions_testing.md#testing):